 Note: This is an updates tracker and will be updated regularly with the S10 series updates.

 Galaxy S10 series update tracker

-- [February 10, 2021]: Samsung has begun cultaviting the February 2021 Securtiy patch update to the Galaxy S10 Lite users.
+- [February 10, 2021]: Samsung has begun cultivating the February 2021 Security patch update to the Galaxy S10 Lite users.
 Identified by the G770FXXS4DUA2 Firmware version is rolling out currently in Russia, Spain, Uzbekistan, Ukraine, and Kazakhstan regions.
-It is expected to release shortly in the other countries too.
+It is expected to release shortly in other countries too.
 Apart from the Security patch, there’s nothing new in this update.

 - [January 14, 2021]: The January 2021 Security patch update has finally started hitting the Samsung Galaxy S10 Lite users.
 The update is rolling out on the G770FXXS3DTL2 Firmware version and as of now, it’s spinning out only to the International variants only.
 Apart from the January 2021 Security Patch, the update doesn’t add any new features or fix bugs.
 So, this update is only meant to increase the Security patch level of the smartphone.

 - [January 06, 2021]: The Korean giant – Samsung has started rolling out the January 2021 Security patch update for the Galaxy S10 users.
 The update is currently live in selected regions and a few users have already started getting it.
 The Security patch update generally includes bug fixes, enhancements, improvements, etc.